 Sports Bars

-Whether you are looking to catch a football, rugby, cricket, tennis, hockey or a UFC match, Cayman is not short of good sports bars.
+Whether you are looking to catch a football, rugby, tennis, basketball, boxing, NFL or a UFC match, Cayman is not short of good sports bars.

-Legendz, Coconut Joe’s, Craft F&B Co, Fidel Murphy’s, The Lodge, Salty’s, Lone Star, and Pirate’s Den (PDs) Pub, all televise the games on big screens with great food, comfortable seating and good service.
+Salty’s, Karoo, Legendz, Craft F&B Co, Fidel Murphy’s, All Stars and PD's Pub, all televise the games on big screens with great food, comfortable seating and good service.

 Keep in mind that you might want to reserve a table when there is a big game on or a major sporting event as these areas do get crowded and wait time for a seat may be up to an hour.